Uberlex/RRCSC-Knowledge-Base/Hardening & Security/Linux/Red team tips explained.md

 Linux will write specific logs to specific places under (normally) standard paths such as ```/var/log/```.
 System authentication logs can normally be found under `/var/log/auth.log` and `/var/log/secure`.
 Depending on the system there may more more logs or they may be in different places.

-Besides the linux system authentication logs (which are normally part of PAM (pluggable authentication module) authentication).
-Many services may provide their own logs with authentication information inside them.
+Besides the linux system authentication logs many services may provide their own logs with authentication information inside them.

+Redhat based systems will log authentication messages to `/var/log/secure` Debian based systems will log authentication messages to `/var/log/auth.log`

 ## Process Lists